growtopiajaw/ASUS-N56VZ-Monterey/README.md

 │   │   │   └── WhateverGreen.kext - Graphics patch
 ```

+### How did I build this EFI scratch
+1. Dump DSDT table on Windows using AcpiDump with the command `acpidump.exe -b -n DSDT -z`
+2. Open up dumped DSDT.aml on macOS using MaciASL and apply the following patches
+   * _RehabMan Laptop
+      * [bat] ASUS N55SL/VivoBook
+      * [igpu] Brightness Fix (HD3000/HD4000)
+      * [igpu] HD4000 Low Resolution
+      * [sys] IRQ Fix
+      * [sys] OS Check Fix (Windows 8)
+   * ASUS
+      * Generic Series 7
+   * AsusSMC
+      * [als] Fake ALS
+      * [fn] F2 Key
+      * [kbl] Ivy Bridge
+   * Note: There might be more or accidentally left out patches that I can't recall when patching my DSDT
+4. Use chris1111's config.plist as the base
+5. Add recommended .aml files from dortania's OpenCore guide
+6. Add EHC1, EHC2, EUSB, USBE, XHCI, XHC1, EC0, H_EC, ECDV, `_OSI` renames using Hackintool to config.plist (Some might not be required, left out or outright wrong to add but what's important to me is that it works)
+7. Disable SIP in config.plist, edit csr-active-config with the value `7w8AAA==` (For HD4000 patch installation)
+8. Add kexts and .aml files to config.plist
+9. Add `-v keepsyms=1 debug=0x100 alcid=28 -no_compat_check` to boot-args in config.plist (-no_compat_check might not be required)
+10. Add some additional file system drivers to config.plist and EFI/OC/Drivers

 ### Credits
 - chris1111 for HD4000 patch and base for this EFI